 A relocation incentive may not exceed 25 percent of the employee’s annual rate of basic pay in effect at the beginning of the service period multiplied by the number of years (including fractions of a year) in the service period (not to exceed four years).
 With OPM approval, this cap may be raised to 50 percent (based on a critical agency need), as long as the total incentive does not exceed 100 percent of the employee’s annual rate of basic pay at the beginning of the service period.
 (See 5 CFR 575.209(c).)
 The incentive may be paid as an initial lump-sum payment at the beginning of the service period, in installments throughout the service period, as a final lump-sum payment upon completion of the service period, or in a combination of these methods.

 Retention Incentives—An agency may pay a retention incentive to a current employee if the agency determines that the unusually high or unique qualifications of the employee or a special need of the agency for the employee’s services makes it essential to retain the employee and that the employee would be likely to leave in the absence of a retention incentive.
 Under 5 CFR 5 CFR 575.306, the agency must consider and document the quality and availability of the potential sources of employees identified in its succession plan.
-Also, an agency must review all retention incentive authorizations at least annually to ensure they are still warranted and end them if they are not.
+Also, an agency must review all retention incentive authorizations at least annually.

 An agency may pay a retention incentive to an employee who would be likely to leave for a different position in the federal service before the closure or relocation of the employee’s office, facility, activity, or organization, but not for any other reason.
 Incentives also may be paid to a group of employees under the same standards.
 See the fact sheet at www.opm.gov/policy-data-oversight/pay-leave/pay-administration.